sarbogast/grails-bootstrap-file-upload/README.md

 Then, add the following tag to your page: `<bsfu:fileUpload action="upload" controller="image"/>`

+Last but not least, if you want to activate the image gallery part, you have to add the following tag, right before the end of your body: `<bsfu:imageGallery/>`.
+Thanks to this tag, when you click on an image, it will appear in a modal dialog thanks to which you can navigate through images.

-`controller` and `action` are the only 2 required attributes.
+In the `bsfu:fileUpload` tag, `controller` and `action` are the only 2 required attributes.
 Other attributes include:

 * id: the id of the form (defaults to fileupload)
 * controller: REQUIRED the controller to send files to